mabrurahrahayu-creator/PPW/_sources/TUGAS.md

 ## Data Mining dan Evaluasi
 1. Menerapkan metode seperti klasifikasi, clustering, atau analisis sentimen.
 2. Mengevaluasi hasil dan melakukan iterasi untuk perbaikan.

-This is just a simple starter to get you started.
-You can learn a lot more at [jupyterbook.org](https://jupyterbook.org).